-- The exclusive license: under which a trademark owner licenses the use of the registered trademark to one licensee only, within a certain scope of use and within a certain period and the trademark owner to be prohibited under the agreement from using that registered trademark; - A sole license: under which a trademark owner licenses the use of the registered trademark to one licensee only, within a certain scope of use and within a certain period and but prohibited thereunder from licensing the use of that registered trademark to others. - Non-exclusive license: under which a trademark owner licenses the use of the registered trademark to others, within a certain scope of use and within a certain period and the owner to be permitted both to use that registered trademark and to license the use to others.
+- The exclusive license: under this license, a trademark owner licenses the use of the registered trademark to one licensee only within a certain scope of use and within a certain period.
+At the same time, the trademark owner will be prohibited from using that registered trademark under the agreement; - A sole license: under this license, a trademark owner licenses the use of the registered trademark to one licensee only within a certain scope of use and within a certain period.
+Under this license, the trademark owner is prohibited from licensing the use of that registered trademark to others. - Non-exclusive license: under a non-exclusive license, a trademark owner licenses the use of the registered trademark to others within a certain scope of use and within a certain period and the owner to be permitted both to use that registered trademark and to license the use to others.

-Moreover, a trademark license agreement may include the right to sublicense, careful attention shall be given to the scope of use.
-Consideration must also be given to whether the trademark license agreement also covers the use of the trademark in any internet domain name.
+When the trademark license agreement includes the right to sub-license, careful attention shall be paid to the scope of use.
+Consideration must be paid as to whether the trademark license agreement also covers the use of the trademark under any Internet domain name.